alexjevans/integral-social-networking-kata/README.md

 After I created this repository and cloned it, I had to spend some time waiting for Visual Studio to update and add C# templates, so I didn't count that time for this exercise.
 I started timing myself from commit 9be5a6180b3befa215e411b81132539ca7e87731 (the 3rd one).

+I created the repository with the alexjevans user.
+I decided to create that account just for this.
+After I pushed the code it, github shows my other user, finallyfunctional, as making the other commits.
+I probably had something cached.
+Both are me, but on the page it shows those two users as contributors.

 Thank you for considering me for this role.
 I look forward to following up!